-RE2 is making bomb defusing robots as intuitive to control as your own hands
+RE2 is making bomb-defusing robots as intuitive to control as your own hands

 “Often times, you still need the human intellect to perform those tasks,” founder and CEO Jorgen Pedersen explains.
 “But they’re dangerous, so the question is, how can we project that human capability remotely, so they’re still able to do their job and leverage the human intellect to solve a really big problem?
 That’s what we’re trying to do — keep the human safe, but allowing them to still do their job.”

-Over the last decade, off-the-shelf Xbox and Playstation controllers have become a fairly standard solution for controlling these sorts of robots around the battlefields of Iraq and Afghanistan.
+Over the last decade, off-the-shelf Xbox and PlayStation controllers have become a fairly standard solution for controlling these sorts of robots around the battlefields of Iraq and Afghanistan.
 They’ve proven a decent makeshift solution.
 After all, many enlisted troops fit firmly within a key demographic for the consoles and are likely already familiar with their controls.

-But the systems could benefit from more direct method in high pressure situations.
+But the systems could benefit from a more direct method in high pressure situations.
 So, a decade ago, Re2 began to develop its current control scheme, one it believed would be even more intuitive than a gaming console by directly mimicking human movement.
 The company’s system includes two modular arms that affix to a military robot like Endeavor’s (formerly iRobot) Packbot, along with the tripod-mounted control scheme.

 “If you’re going to project that human capability, the most human way to control it is to have it be as much like you as possible,” says Pedersen.
 “That’s where we’ve come over the past decade, having true human-like capability.
 It’s no coincidence that these robots look like human torsos.
 These systems are a projection of you, remotely.
 It’s almost like an avatar, where you’re dealing with a threat out of harm’s way.”